adeliatanalina/Group7_FinalProject/README.md

 ### 1. Room Dataset

 Contains all available classrooms, each with a fixed capacity.
-This dataset is static and represents real scheduling constraints.
+This dataset is based on the real classroom capacities used in the Informatics Engineering Department, Institut Teknologi Sepuluh Nopember.

 | Room Name | Capacity |
 | --------- | -------- |